brpandey/leetcode-notes/sys-design/hacking/38_parking_lot.md

 ### 5. Design components in detail

-Assume that the parking lot is space-constrained and has stacked parking, where one or more parking decks with multiple levels.
-Vehicles on the lower levels need to be moved befor vehicles block other vehicles from exiting.
-For example, suppose the parking lot has physical vehicles on the upper levels can be moved.
+Assume that the parking lot is space-constrained and has stacked parking, where one or more vehicles block other vehicles from exiting.
+For example, suppose the parking lot has physical parking decks with multiple levels.
+Vehicles on the lower levels need to be moved before vehicles on the upper levels can be moved.

 How can we modify the existing data models to accommodate this functionality?
 What are the algorithms and structures used to optimize parking and minimize the number of vehicles that need to be moved during exits?

-The stacked parking can be represented with k stacks, where each stack has LIFO ordering for vehicles to park and unparked.
+The stacked parking can be represented with k stacks, where each stack has LIFO (stack) ordering for vehicles to park and unparked.

 We can augment the existing data models by adding an expected_exit_timestamp attribute to ParkedVehicle, and parent_spot_id and child spot id to ParkingSpot.

 The expected time for the vehicle to exit can be used to determine the ordering in which vehicles should be parked and stacked